When are Local Queries Useful for Robust Learning?: Distribution-Free Robust Learning with Local Equivalence Queries

 \subsection{Impossibility of Distribution-Free Robust Learning When $\lambda<\rho$}

-We start with a negative result, saying that whenever the local query radius is strictly smaller than the adversary's budget, monotone conjunctions are not distribution-free robustly learnable, \red{which is in contrast to the standard PAC setting where guarantees hold \emph{for any distribution}}.
-Note that \red{our} result goes beyond efficiency: no query can distinguish between two potential targets.
+We start with a negative result, saying that whenever the local query radius is strictly smaller than the adversary's budget, monotone conjunctions are not distribution-free robustly learnable, which is in contrast to the standard PAC setting where guarantees hold \emph{for any distribution}.
+Note that our result goes beyond efficiency: no query can distinguish between two potential targets.
 Choosing the target uniformly at random lower bounds the expected robust risk, and hence renders robust learning impossible in this setting.
-The proof of this theorem can be found in Appendix~\ref{app:conj-df-leq}.

 \begin{theorem} For locality and robustness parameters $\lambda,\rho\in\N$ with $\lambda < \rho $, monotone conjunctions (and any superclass) are not distribution-free $\rho$-robustly learnable with access to a $\lambda$-$\LEQ$ oracle. \end{theorem}